 Dietitian & Nutritionist - what's the difference?

 Dietitians are regulated by law, and have to follow a strict ethical code to ensure that they always work to the highest standard.
-In the UK, dietitians must be registered with the Health & Care Professionals Council (HCPC).
-Dietitians work in the NHS, private practice, industry, education, research, sport, media, public relations, publishing, government and Non-Government Organisations (NGOs).
+In the UK, dietitians are registered with the Health & Care Professionals Council (HCPC).
+Dietitians can be found working in the NHS, private practice, industry, education, research, sport, media, public relations, publishing, government and Non-Government Organisations (NGOs).
 Dietitians also advise and influence food and health policy across the spectrum from government, to local communities and individuals.

-Most of the major food manufacturers and retailers employ nutritionists and food scientists but opportunities also arise in journalism, research and education.
-While nutritionists without dietetic training are unable to offer dietary advice to those with medical conditions, they can make recommendations about food and healthy eating to help prevent or alleviate certain ailments.
+Most of the major food manufacturers and retailers employ nutritionists and food scientists, but opportunities also arise in journalism, research and education.
+While nutritionists without dietetic training are unable to offer dietary advice to those with medical conditions, they can make recommendations about food and healthy eating to optimise health and help prevent common diet related conditions such as diabetes or heart disease.

 Both the HCPC and UKVRN registers can be checked on-line, helping you to know that your nutrition professional is fully qualified to meet your needs.